manelpuig/rUBot_gopigo_ws/Documentation/6_gopigo_rbpi_vision_projects.md

 # **gopigo3 challenging projects in raspberrypi3**

-The projects proposed will be based on:
+The projects proposed will be based on Image processing and navigation
-1. Image processing
 References:
 - https://learn.turtlebot.com/
 - https://learn.turtlebot.com/2015/02/04/1/